NotYourRootUser/diploma-dev/README.md

 ### Week 1 Reflection
+Week 1 Reflection

-Progressing with the first week of the Diploma with solid progress in HTML/CSS structure and a fun Kahoot surprise.
+Wrapped up the first week of the Diploma - starting from pure HTML/CSS structure and getting used to the front-end mindset.

-Turns out my Security+ recall drills helped me react faster during the quiz - ended up taking first place.
-A good reminder that pattern recognition and focus training transfer across domains more than you’d expect.
+It’s been a big shift from my usual Security+ focus, but it’s cool seeing how logic and structure carry over between fields.
+Even basic things like nesting, flow, and specificity feel a bit like managing network layers — just visual instead of packets.

+Had a fun Kahoot session too — ended up taking first place 😅.
+Turns out all those Security+ recall drills actually helped with reaction speed and pattern recognition.

+Overall, a solid start.
+Flexbox finally clicked, my Git commits are consistent, and I’m starting to enjoy front-end more than I expected.

 ![Week 1 Kahoot Win](assets/screenshots/week1_kahoot_win.png)
-*Jeremy said he thought he’d reel me in at the end - not even close 😄*
+*Cheeky little win on the class kahoot* 😆

 ---